Scalable Adaptive Scrum

 Transparency and Communication – No Silos

 Barriers to communication can come in the form of policy, inconvenience, or attitude.
 Tear down those walls.
-A smart team learns from it’s successes and failures.
-Agile teams are faster because also learn from other teams’ activities.
-They automatically and openly show their own results telling the bad news as loudly as the good news.
-This allows the entire organization to move faster to achieving its objectives.
+Transparency provides speed as individuals and teams learn their own and others’ successes and failures.
+Teams automatically and openly share they’ve learned, telling the bad news as loudly as the good.

 Flexibility